Bi5hoi/DVLD-System/README.md

-A desktop application designed to manage driving licenses and vehicles registrations. include applying for local and international licenses, renewals, applications management, and tests, and detaining and releasing licenses and drivers and users and has the simple CRUD operations like find, read, update, add, delete for everything.
+A desktop application designed to manage driving licenses and vehicle registrations, including applying for local and international licenses, renewals, application management, and tests, as well as detaining and releasing licenses, drivers, and users.
+It also supports standard CRUD operations—create, read, update, and delete—for all entities.
-Technologies:
-Framework: .NET Framework (C#).
-Database: Microsoft SQL Server with ADO.NET.
-User Interface: Windows Forms (WinForms).
-Architecture: 3-tier architecture.
+Technologies: Framework: .NET Framework (C#), Database: Microsoft SQL Server with ADO.NET, User Interface: Windows Forms (WinForms), Architecture: 3-tier architecture.